 With love man, with love"

-‘Mick’s Friend’ (working title) has been developed and workshopped with director Jen Heyes at Brisbane Powerhouse Australia, Barbican Centre and Arcola Theatre London as part of an R&D funded by Arts Council England.
+‘Spider Love' has been developed in collaboration with Harold Pinter Archive at British Library and workshopped with director Jen Heyes at Brisbane Powerhouse Australia, Barbican Centre and Arcola Theatre London as part of an R&D funded by Arts Council England.

 PENNY ARCADE LONGING LASTS LONGER: